 Lizzy currently teaches on the PGCert in Specialist Paediatric Osteopathic Practice, leading the Respiratory Unit.
-She also works as an undergraduate Clinic Tutor at the in-house Children’s Clinic and outreach at First Place Children’s Centre.
+She also works as an undergraduate Clinic Tutor at the in-house Children’s Clinic and outreach at 1st Place Children and Parents’ Centre.

 The UCO regrets that no refunds can be made for cancelled places unless a substitute participant can be found.
 The UCO cannot guarantee that any course will run.
 In the event of your course being cancelled, all paid fees and deposits will be refunded in full.